NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 >
 >It is nice to be surrounded by very smart. ambitious people.
 This might be less relevant for people who do competitions like IMO or go to very selective universities.
 Personally, it is a fucking awesome and rare experience every time I meet someone really smart with a bearable personality in the real world.
 Being around lots of those people at espr was awesome.
 Espr might have made a lot of participants consider options they wouldn't seriously have before talking to the instructors like founding a startup, working on ai alignment, everything that galit talked about etc
 >
 >espr also increased positive impact participants will have on the world in the future by introducing them to effective altruism ideas.
-I think last year’s batch would have been affected more by this because I remember there being more on x-risk and prioritizing causes and stuff [3].
+I think last year’s batch would have been affected more by this because I remember there being more on x-risk and prioritizing causes and stuff [2].

-On the other hand, when reading CFAR's own [Rationality Checklist](http://www.rationality.org/resources/rationality-checklist), I notice that to acquire the mental movements mentioned seems more like a long term project, and less like a skill acquirable in 4-13 days.
-This is something which CFAR itself also underscores.
-However, CFAR and ESPR still have a very similar logical model, so outside the logical model, the current evidence on ESPR, i.e, a literature review, would simply be the evidence CFAR has on itself.

 ### The Studies CFAR has conducted.

+CFAR and ESPR have very similar logical models, so the current hard evidence on ESPR, i.e, a literature review, would simply be the evidence CFAR has on itself.
 I've mainly studied [CFAR's 2015 Longitudinal Study](http://www.rationality.org/studies/2015-longitudinal-study) together with the more recent [Case Studies](http://rationality.org/studies/2016-case-studies) and the [2017 CFAR Impact report](http://www.rationality.org/resources/updates/2017/cfar-2017-impact-report).
 I am not aware of any more studies, besides a low powered unpublished and unfindable 2012 RCT.

-I find myself confused, in the sense that I don't find it satisfactory, and I wouldn't go about collecting evidence in the same way.
+I find myself confused, in the sense that I don't find those studies very satisfactory, and I wouldn't go about collecting evidence in the same way.
 On the other hand, I respect these people, and I may be under the effects of tunnel vision after having been reading about RCTs for a couple of months.
-Alternatively, it could be that their Data Analyst is normally a regular member of staff / ops person [4], and that justifying their impact is not a priority for this relatively young organization.
+Alternatively, it could be that their Data Analyst is normally a regular member of staff / ops person [3], and that justifying their impact is not a priority for this relatively young organization.
+On this last point,

 With regards to the first study, it notes that a control group would be a difficult thing to implement, because it would be necessary to find people who would like to come to the program and forbidding them to do so.
 The study tries to compensate for the lack of a control by being statistically clever.
 It seems to be rigorous enough for a study which is not an RCT, although

 But I feel like that is only partially sufficient.
-The magnitude of the effect found could be wildly overestimated; MIT's Abdul Latif Jameel Poverty Action Lab provides the following slides [5]:
+The magnitude of the effect found could be wildly overestimated; MIT's Abdul Latif Jameel Poverty Action Lab provides the following slides [4]:

 ![](https://nunosempere.github.io/ESPR-Evaluation/Pre-post-1.jpg)
 ![](https://nunosempere.github.io/ESPR-Evaluation/Pre-post-2.jpg)